 In this decade, a few artists like Pawel Althamer, Tino Sehgal, Artur Zmijewski and myself are trying to rejuvenate the studio as a site of production by enlisting others to inhabit it for us, thereby outsourcing the labor of making art as well as the burden of authenticity.
-In what could be called a post post-studio practice the idea of the studio artist makes a comeback, only now the artist is a paid actor performing on a set that looks just like an artist’s studio.
+In what could be called a post post-studio practice, the idea of the studio artist makes a comeback, only now the artist is a paid actor performing on a set that looks just like an artist’s studio.
 If the work that artist makes (or pretends to make) is good, then it doesn’t matter whether the artist is real or not.
 Nor does it matter whether the artist’s life story is borne out in the work they produce, or whether it is borne out to such an absurd degree as to evoke suspicion.
-At this point in the evolution of identity politics, social networking, and the presentation of self in everyday life, the art world obligation to be who you appear to be is obsolete.
+At this point in the evolution of identity politics, social networking, and the presentation of self in everyday life, the art world obligation of having to be who you appear to be is obsolete.

 First published in The Studio Reader: On the Space of Artists, Michelle Grabner and Mary Jane Jacob, eds., Chicago: University of Chicago press, 2010.